Duct Balloons

 In the inlet and outlet ducts of regenerative style air preheater's to prevent mist from migrating to the precipitator

-• Temporarily sealing off cyclone bottoms and hoppers during outages
+• Temporarily sealing of cyclone bottoms and hoppers during outages

-At the bottom of a circulating fluidized bed boiler (CFB) cyclone during maintenance of an expansion joint.
+At the inlet to the CFB, and at the bottom of a circulating fluidized bed boiler (CFB) cyclone during maintenance of an expansion joint.
 Used to prevent lightweight debris from falling above down into work area

 • Isolating duct work during water washing at a food plant

-Between the outlet duct of a shell and tube heat exchanger and the inlet duct to a spray dryer in order to keep the plants product from being contaminated
+Between the outlet duct of a shell and tube heat exchanger and the inlet duct to a spray dryer to keep the plants product from being contaminated

-• Auxiliary sealing of primary air duct dampers during pulverisers maintenance
+• Auxiliary sealing of primary air duct dampers during pulveriser maintenance

 On coal mills to keep hot air from migrating from the boiler to the work area when taking a mill out of service for maintenance